HakinCodes/Malaria-Detection/README.md

 In a non-immune individual, symptoms usually appear 10–15 days after the infective mosquito bite.
 The first symptoms – fever, headache, and chills – may be mild and difficult to recognize as malaria.
 If not treated within 24 hours, P. falciparum malaria can progress to severe illness, often leading to death.

-Our Model performs fairly well with an accuracy of 95% and an F1 Score of 95% and Recall Score of 92%.
-This provides a handy tool to utilize the power of Machine Learning and Artificial Intelligence in Binary Classification Problems where time and accuracy is the paramount objective of classification.
+This Project aims to provides a handy tool to utilize the power of Machine Learning and Artificial Intelligence in Binary Classification Problems where time and accuracy is the paramount objective of classification.

 ## 🏁 Technology Stack